 peers Object; contains the metrics of the upstream's peers as subobjects whose names are canonical representations of the peers' addresses.
 Members of each subobject: server String; address set by the server directive service String; service name, if set by server directive $\begin{array}{c} \texttt{slow_start} \\ (\text{PRO } 1.4.0+) \end{array}$ Number; the specified $slow_start$ value for the server, expressed in seconds.
-When setting the value via the $respective \ subsection$ of the dynamic configuration API, you can specify either a number or a $time$ value with millisecond precision. backup Boolean; true for backup server weight Number; the weight of the peer state String; current state of the peer: up: operational, requests are sent as usual down: disabled manually, no requests are sent draining (PRO): similar to down, but requests from sessions that were earlier bound using sticky are still sent unavailable: reached the max_fails limit, a client request is attempted at fail_timeout intervals recovering: recovering after failure according to slow_start, more requests are sent gradually checking (PRO): set to essential, being checked now, only probe requests are sent unhealthy (PRO): not functioning properly, only probe requests are sent selected Object; the peer's selection metrics current Number; current connections to the peer total Number; total connections forwarded to the peer last max_conns String or number; time when the peer was last selected, formatted as a date Number; maximum number of simultaneous active connections to the peer, if set data Object; data transfer metrics received Number; total bytes received from the peer sent Number; total bytes sent to the peer health Object; peer health metrics fails Number; total failed attempts to reach the peer unavailable Number; times the peer became unavailable due to reaching the max fails downtime Number; total time (in milliseconds) that the peer was unavailable for selection downstart String or number; time when the peer last became ${\tt unavailable}$, formatted as a $date$ $\begin{array}{c} \texttt{connect_time} \\ (\text{PRO } 1.4.0+) \end{array}$ Number; average time (in milliseconds) taken to establish a connection with the peer; see the $response_time_factor~(PRO)$ directive. $\begin{array}{c} {\tt first_byte_time} \\ ({\tt PRO}\ 1.4.0+) \end{array}$ Number; average time (in milliseconds) to receive the first byte of the response from the peer; see the $response_time_factor~(PRO)$ directive. $\begin{array}{c} {\tt last_byte_time} \\ ({\tt PRO}\ 1.4.0+) \end{array}$ Number; average time (in milliseconds) to receive the complete response from the peer; see the $response_time_factor$ (PRO) directive.
+When setting the value via the respective subsection of the dynamic configuration API, you can specify either a number or a time value with millisecond precision. backup Boolean; true for backup server weight Number; the weight of the peer state String; the current state of the peer and what requests are sent to it: busy: indicates that the number of requests to the server has reached the limit set by max_conns, and no new requests are sent down: manually disabled, no requests are sent recovering: recovering after a failure according to slow_start, more and more requests are sent over time unavailable: reached the max_fails limit, only trial client requests are sent at intervals defined by fail_timeout; up: operational, requests are sent as usual Additional states in Angie PRO: checking: configured as essential and being checked, only probe requests are sent draining: similar to down, but requests from previously bound sessions (via sticky) are still sent unhealthy: non-operational, only probe requests are sent selected Object; the peer's selection metrics current Number; current connections to the peer total Number; total connections forwarded to the peer last String or number; time when the peer was last selected, formatted as a date max_conns Number; maximum number of simultaneous active connections to the peer, if set data Object; data transfer metrics received Number; total bytes received from the peer sent Number; total bytes sent to the peer health Object; peer health metrics fails Number; total failed attempts to reach the peer unavailable Number; times the peer became unavailable due to reaching the max_fails downtime Number; total time (in milliseconds) that the peer was unavailable for selection downstart String or number; time when the peer last became ${\tt unavailable}$, formatted as a ${\it date}$ $\begin{array}{c} \texttt{connect_time} \\ (\text{PRO } 1.4.0+) \end{array}$ Number; average time (in milliseconds) taken to establish a connection with the peer; see the response_time_factor (PRO) directive. first_byte_time (PRO 1.4.0+) last_byte_time Number; average time (in milliseconds) to receive the first byte of the response from the peer; see the $response_time_factor$ (PRO) directive.
+Number; average time (in milliseconds) to receive the complete response (PRO 1.4.0+) from the peer; see the response_time_factor (PRO) directive.